Burnside

 Burnside has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that could impact this region.
-Notable ones include Amora Estate Cairnlea, Taylors Creek Residential Estate, Western Freeway Upgrade from Melton to Caroline Springs, and Lake Caroline Master Plan & Activation Strategy.
+AreaSearch has identified five projects that could impact this region.
+Notable ones are Amora Estate Cairnlea, Western Freeway Upgrade from Melton to Caroline Springs, Lake Caroline Master Plan & Activation Strategy, and Modeina Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.